cj-anderson/CS417-Semester-Project/java/README.md

 This project processes CPU core temperatures from an input file using:
  * Piecewise Linear Approximation
- * Least Squares Approximation (Currently Unfinished)
+ * Least-Squares Approximation (using Cramer's Rule)

 # Input/Output Format